GYan-Pivotal/geode-sample/README.md

 1. assign all the members of a cluster in one switch, to avoid network issues

-1. assign 2G or 4G to locator
+1. assign 2G or 4G to locator. please consider to add more memory to locator , when you find some gc issues.

 2. avoid to put locator and cacheserver on 1 host, that will cause this host to be a different one than the other hosts